fhalab/SSMuLA/README.md

 ```
 ./esmif.sh
 ```
-* ESM-IF results will be saved in the same directory as the `emsif.sh` script
+* ESM-IF results will be saved in the same directory as the `esmif.sh` script

 #### CoVES
 * Follow the instructions in the [CoVES](https://github.com/ddingding/CoVES/tree/publish)